The Cold War 1945-1960

 Ten directors who refused to testify before the House Un-American Activities Committee.
 Hollywood Ten.
 The Hollywood Ten were a group of filmmakers blacklisted in the late 1940s for refusing to answer questions about alleged communist ties.

-A committee for investigating citizens and organizations suspected of having Communist ties
+a committee for investigating citizens and organizations suspected of having Communist ties

 House Un-American Activities Committee